mdedetrich/utforsca/README.md

 First make sure you have the `mdedetrich-releases` repository in your `build.sbt` or your `project/<somefile>.scala`.

-    resolvers ++= Seq("mdedetrich-releases" at "http://artifactory.mdedetrich.com/libs-release")
+    resolvers ++= Seq("mdedetrich-releases" at "http://artifactory.mdedetrich.com/libs-release-local")

-Then simply add the following dependency to `libraryDependencies`
+Then simply add the following dependency to `libraryDependencies`, for Scala `2.11.x`

+    "com.mdedetrich" %% "utforsca" % "2.1.0"

+Or for `Scala 2.10.x`

-    "com.mdedetrich" %% "utforsca" % "1.0.1"
+    "com.mdedetrich" %% "utforsca" % "1.1.0"

 # Contents

 Here is a list of the utils contained within [utforsca][1]